 Packing it all yourself is a good idea, of course.
 In this way, you may put everything in order (Finally!) and be sure you’ll be able to find things at the new place.
 To be honest, however, this is a tiresome job!
 You’ll need to do a lot of dragging, lifting, loading and unloading.
 Are you up to it?
 In our opinion, it is way better to consider hiring the services of professional movers instead.
 So, if you take our advice, make sure to have these costs included in your renovation budget, too.

 Sometimes moving is not about boxes and furniture only.
 If you’re expected to vacate the previous residence before the renovation work at the new place has been finished, then you may need moving the family, too.
 That means covering some extra costs for renting a temporary residence or staying at a hotel.
 So, be sure to check well on renovation deadlines to avoid leaving your family “on the street”.

 What you need to plan for is hiring a respective company specialized in performing such services.
-It is a serious matter, and Eagle Dumpster Rental give valuable advice on what needs to be done.
+Here’s a valuable advice on what needs to be done.
 Start with answering a few simple question to get an estimate:

 - What is the scale of the job?

 - What type of materials need to be hauled off?